 We are incredibly grateful to California CareForce and CALAOMS.
-They remain instrumental in enabling these We're incredibly grateful to our student and faculty volun- clinics to happen.
+They remain instrumental in enabling these clinics to happen.
 With continued support, we can keep bridging the gap in care access and inspire future University of the Pacific graduates to continue providing humanistic patient care.